NinaEffenberger/wind-variability/README.md

 # Wind Speed Variability

-Code for the Paper "insert name"
+Code for the Paper "Mind the (spectral) gap: How the temporal resolution of wind data affects multi-decadal wind power forecasts" - Nina Effenberger, Rachel H. White, Nicole Ludwig.

 All data subsets used are stored in `data`.
 To re-run the full experiments, download the raw data files as described below, add them to the folder `bigdata` and run the code in `pre-process`.